ahollyer/html5-canvas/README.md

 #### Strengths
 - Used node with express & socket.io to allow drawing in a chatroom-style environment
 - Learned to deploy a node app
-- Learned to configure nginx server to deploy multiple apps
+- Learned to configure nginx server for hosting multiple apps

 ----
 #### Areas to Improve